msp/gre-sound-image-2025/README.md

 ## 🎵 SuperCollider Integration Test

 Send OSC messages to the bridge server to mimic the performance.
-Cut and paste into a SC window and CMD-Enter to execute
+Cut and paste into a SC window and CMD-Enter to execute.
+I'm running SC version 3.13.0 but earlier versions may work.

 ```supercollider
 (